iAmNaz/NDFormKit/README.md

 # NDFormKit
 A simple framework for simple form validation.

 The purpose of building this framework is to have the ability to quickly build a form where customized field validation can be easily integrated.
-The framework was written in Swift using Xcode 7.2.
+The framework was written in Swift using Xcode 7.2 while it could be built on XCode 8 too.

 The framework is NOT a form UI builder while it is what you'll need to manage your data and validation.